jpease/justinpease.com/_posts/2022-12-19-the-words-we-use-deadline.md

 **Cross this line and there will be seriously bad consequences.**

-Like the above picture of a dead tree in a barren West Texas landscape, deadline ominously portends difficult times ahead.
+Like the above picture of a dead tree in a barren West Texas landscape, "deadline" ominously portends difficult times ahead.
 It made me ask myself:

 * Is that the message I'm trying to convey?
 * Is the timeline truly so rigid that no adjustments can be considered?